 Babywearing (BW): Carrying or holding a baby or young child by means of wearing a baby carrier.
 (Also, babywear, babywearer.)
 Sometimes spelled as two separate words, i.e., baby wearing.

-Baby carrier: An item made exclusively or primarily of fabric, worn on a caregiver’s body and used to carry or hold a baby (or child) with little or no support from the caregiver’s arms.
+Baby carrier: An item made primarily of fabric or traditional resources, worn on a caregiver’s body and used to carry or hold a baby (or child) with little or no support from the caregiver’s arms.
 In common usage, it may also mean specifically a structured baby carrier, or any baby carrier with straps (as opposed to a wrap or sling made of a cloth of more or less even width); however, BWI considers the term to mean any type or kind of carrier.